ole00/zd-20u/README.md

 8) Solder ATtiny13a to IC1 pads, ensure the pin 1 is the top left one.

-9) Now decide whether you solder hole-throug LED and resistor (option A) or SMD LED and resistor (Option B).
+9) Now decide whether you solder throug hole LED and resistor (option A) or SMD LED and resistor (Option B).
 Check the image for more info.

-Option A: hole-through components
+Option A: through hole components

 10) Use small strip of kapton tape to cover the left pad of D1 and also to cover the Via left to it (close to the trace cut 1).
 11) Solder the LED to the right side pad of the D1 position.
 Use hot-glue to secure the LED in place.
-12) Solder resistor 100 to 300 Ohm between the LED and the trace leading to IC1 pin 2.
+12) Solder 300 Ohm to 1k Ohm resistor between the LED and the trace leading to IC1 pin 2.
     Check the image for details.